tejanc/SmartFridgeDBSystem/README.md

 ## Installation
 ---------------

-Install $SmartFridgeDBSystem by running:
+Install SmartFridgeDBSystem by running:
-First run your server using XAMPP.
+*Run your server using XAMPP.
-Edit the login credientials in the .php files to correspond with PGAdmin If running locally, run by using http://localhost/SmartFridgeDBSystem/demo.html
+*Edit the login credientials in the .php files to correspond with PGAdmin *If running locally, run by using http://localhost/SmartFridgeDBSystem/demo.html

 ## Contribute
 -------------